America’s Middle East: The Ruination of a Region | Professor Marc Lynch

 Professor Marc Lynch charts the United States’ disastrously failed approach to the post–Cold War Middle East, where aspirations for U.S. leadership and a calm region have only produced war, instability, and humanitarian catastrophe.
 Professor Lynch exposes the failure of each president’s efforts to transform the Middle East in America’s image, or pivot away from the region; Washington’s refusal to take seriously the views of Middle Easterners; and its fantasy of forging a regional order ‘without’ the Palestinian issue.

-Moving between American politics and Middle Eastern realities, this incisive account explains why U.S. policy has not changed despite its horrifying human costs, from Iraq, Lebanon and Syria to Iran, Yemen and Libya.
+Moving between American politics and Middle Eastern realities, Professor Lynch’s incisive account explains why U.S. policy has not changed despite its horrifying human costs, from Iraq, Lebanon and Syria to Iran, Yemen and Libya.

-You can participate in the conversation with Professor Marc Lynch in-person or virtually.
+Also featuring introductory remarks by Elliott School Dean Alyssa Ayres, you can participate in the conversation with Professor Marc Lynch in-person or virtually.
 The event is open to the public and the media.
+For those interested in purchasing a copy of Professor Lynch’s new book, copies will be available for sale at the event.

 Speaker